 These shoes might not be as cheap as your birthday shoes, which were free, but they're a smashing value.
 For their simplicity and durability, we imagine you'll get a lot of miles and a lot of fun out of these shoes.

 The Vibram FiveFingers KSO EVO is one of the lightest running shoes on the market.
-They do not offer much other than protection for your pads—and that means these are a great shoe for the barefoot enthusiast who is reluctant to put shoes on, but due to weather, terrain, or hygiene, might sometimes need to wear something on their feet.
+They do not offer much other than protection for your pads, and that means these are a great shoe for the barefoot enthusiast who is reluctant to put shoes on at all, but due to weather, terrain, or hygiene, might sometimes need to wear something on their feet.
 If you're serious about your running form and diligent in your foot strengthening, this is the shoe that will best stay out of your way.
-We thoroughly enjoyed testing this shoe—but it was not the type of test where you just put on a new pair of shoes and give them a whirl.
-We spent months building up our foot strength and improving our running economy so we could fully appreciate these minimal running shoes—and we appreciated them very much and award them a Top Pick for being the Closest to Barefoot you can be while still wearing a shoe.
+We thoroughly enjoyed testing this shoe, though it was not the type of test where you just put on a new pair of shoes and give them a whirl.
+We spent months building up our foot strength and improving our running economy so we could fully appreciate these minimal running shoes, and because of that we appreciate them very much and award them a Top Pick for being the Closest to Barefoot you can be while still wearing a shoe.